daniellembecker/DanielleBecker_Lab_Notebook/about.md

 #### *Invited Lectures and Presentations*

+7. **Huffmyer AS**.
+Physiological and multi-omic signatures of shifts in symbiotic nutritional exchange in reef-building coral early life history.
+Benthic Ecology Conference.
+Portsmouth, NH, USA.
+March 2022.
 6. **Huffmyer AS** and HG Reich.
 Coral symbiosis and application of ‘omics to answer emerging questions in marine invertebrate ecophysiology.
 University of Rhode Island - Marine Environmental Physiology course.
 Virtual invited lecture.
 April 2021.
 5. **Huffmyer AS** and EA Lenz.
 Coral reef resiliency and recovery in the face of global climate change.
 ARCS Honolulu Chapter.
 Invited presentation.
 Honolulu, Hawaiʻi, USA.
 February 2019.
 4. **Huffmyer AS**.
 Early life history of reef building corals.
 University of Hawaiʻi at Mānoa - Corals and Coral Reefs course.
 Invited lecture.
 Honolulu, Hawaiʻi, USA.
 April 2018.